wilds/angular-schema-form-dynamic-select/README.md

 ===================================

-The dynamic select add-on integrates the [angular-strap-select](https://github.com/mgcrea/angular-strap/tree/master/src/select) and the [angular-ui-select](https://github.com/angular-ui/ui-select) components to provide fully featured, and drop downs to [angular-schema-form](https://github.com/Textalk/angular-schema-form).
+The dynamic select add-on integrates the [angular-strap-select](https://github.com/mgcrea/angular-strap/tree/master/src/select) and the [angular-ui-select](https://github.com/angular-ui/ui-select) components to provide fully featured drop downs to [angular-schema-form](https://github.com/Textalk/angular-schema-form).

 It is drop-in compliant with angular-schema-forms existing selects, which makes using it a breeze, no adaptations are needed.